Daechathon/EGR400-Geovisualization/README.md

 __Working API: Map Generation__

-Here we have the beginning of our map generation that allows the program to be made into a online application
+Here we have the beginning of our map generation that allows the program to be made into a online application.
+Files are put into folders as data is taken in
    ```
    # code block
        @app.route('/generateMap', methods=['GET', 'POST'])